jlewi/pipelines/README.md

 ## Aknowledgments

 Kubeflow pipelines uses [Argo](https://github.com/argoproj/argo) under the hood to orchestrate Kubernetes resources.
-The Argo community has been very supportive and we are very grateful.
+The Argo community has been very supportive and we are very grateful for their contributions.